Centigrade/ngtx/docs/DECLARATIVE_TEST_API.md

 This test case is just an example. ngtx provides many built-in `predicates` and `assertions` for your convenience.
 If there are cases that are not possible to test with existing APIs, there are also extension points for custom `predicates` and `assertions`.

 In fact you already saw one: the imported `then` function is an `DeclarativeTestExtension` function that is coming with the default ngtx package.
-But we talk more about extensibility at the end of this documentation.
+But if you want to learn more about extensibility, please take a look at the [extension functions][extensionfns] page.

 ## Formal API Documentation